xiafubiao/proof-of-cex/README.md

 ```

 # Importing the SDK
 After installation, you can import the SDK in your JavaScript or TypeScript files.
-Here's how:
+Here's how to do that:
 ```node
 import PrimusZKTLS from "@primuslabs/zktls-js-sdk"
 ```